-We are one of the few charities supporting the arts in New York City.
+We are one of few charities supporting the arts.

-Redefining thrifting: featured pop-ups, monthly events and free in-store styling.
+Redefining thrifting: monthly events, pop-ups and in-store styling advice.

 Clothing.
 Jewelry.
 Hats.
 Bags.
 Belts.
 Shoes.

 We're always putting out something new for women, but for those with a discerning eye, check out our curated fashion events featuring vintage to high end designer pieces.

 Find all things home any day of the week.